 The key to climbing better while relying less on muscle strength comes from applying techniques.
 Techniques are something that many often overlook or don’t spend enough time contemplating.
-Imagine if you’re given a bouldering problem and all you had to do was get past jugs in order to get to the top; chances are you’d somehow manage to pull it off even if this was your first time on it.
+Imagine if you’re given a boulder problem and all you had to do was get past jugs in order to get to the top; chances are you’d somehow manage to pull it off even if this was your first time on it.
 Let’s at least assume that you would.
 This would happen because

 a) You have the strength and mental capacity to get yourself going.